orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 ## Running processes upon page load

+[Since Orbeon Forms 2017.2.]

+Running processes in the background is an Orbeon Forms PE feature.

 The following property controls what process(es) to run when the page loads in "new" or "edit" mode:

 ```